 SCOR was revived by the Sunshine Coast Yacht Club in 2014 and is now well on its way to becoming a thriving sailing event once again.
-SCOR 2019 will be the SIXTH year of the revived event and the Committee of the Sunshine Coast Yacht club is looking forward to welcoming both local and visiting competitors.
+SCOR 2020 was cancelled due to the unacceptable risks of the Covid-19 epidemic.
+SCOR 2021 will be the SEVENTH year of the revived event and the Committee of the Sunshine Coast Yacht club is looking forward to welcoming both local and visiting competitors.

 Sunshine Coast Ocean Regatta (SCOR) ran for 20 years through the 80s and 90s.
 It attracted huge names within the yachting industry, such as Hugh Treharne - the tactician of Australia's winning America's Cup team.
 In its prime, the prestigious event would host up to 60 boats, with hundreds more spectators gathered on the shore.